 After establishing a series of goals, you can determine which positive qualities and constructive behaviors your students will need to develop to achieve those goals.

 - Consistent attendance

 - Punctuality and timekeeping

 - School pride

-Depending on how many desired behaviors you select, you may need to prioritize them and start by focusing on your top three to four.
+Depending on how many desired behaviors you select, you may need to prioritize them and start by focusing on your top 3 or 4.
 When your school successfully implements a process for teaching those behaviors, you can then turn your attention to the rest of your objectives.

 Step 2: Think in terms of routines